 Before surgery, patients meet with the surgeon to discuss their dietary habits, exercise habits, psychological issues, or substance abuse issues.
 Patients also begin a series of pre-operative sessions with a registered dietitian and a mental health specialist to discuss diet plans and the extreme changes that come with significant weight loss.
 Patients may also need approval to undergo the surgery from other physicians they are seeing, to make sure they are physically ready for surgery.

 “Surgery is only one component.
 Lifestyle changes are forever, diets are not.
-Strategies patients learn from the dietician will serve them for a long time.” said Dr. Nguyen.
+Strategies patients learn from the dietician will serve our patients for a long time,” said Dr. Nguyen.
 Patients will continue to see a dietitian after surgery.

 Learn about Dan, who had bariatric surgery done at our hospital, in this video.

 Learn about another bariatric patient, Alicia, who had bariatric surgery done at our hospital, in this video.

 The entire process requires a significant time commitment, and patients in Santa Cruz who are interested in weight loss surgery will no longer have to go over the hill for care.
 If you’d like to learn more about weight loss surgery, call (831) 462-7597 to learn more.